splunk/step/scrimmages/firefire/README.md

         ) {
     })

-We request access to leaflet and leaflet.heat in the first argument to `define`.
+We request access to Leaflet and Leaflet.heat in the first argument to `define`.
-The second argument is a function- each argument to the function corresponds to a requested library in the first argument list.
-We don't use `leaflet_heat` directly- it gets added to the `L` argument using the webpack configuration we created above.
+The second argument is a function, each argument to the function corresponds to a requested library in the first argument list.
+We don't use `Leaflet_heat` directly, it gets added to the `L` argument using the webpack configuration we created above.

 Now that we have a context, we can build our visualization.
-As with the modular input, visualizations are specified with a Template Method design pattern- we override an object and implement methods that correspond to steps in a process.
+As with the modular input, visualizations are specified with a Template Method design pattern.
+We override an object and implement methods that correspond to steps in a process.

     return SplunkVisualizationBase.extend({